-It began as a dream of one man, Gus Knopnicki, to develop a marathon cross country ski race from Crawford County to Antrim County, running through four counties in the Northwestern corner of the Lower Peninsula of Michigan.
+It began as a dream of one man, Gus Konopnicki, to develop a marathon cross country ski race from Crawford County to Antrim County, running through four counties in the Northwestern corner of the Lower Peninsula of Michigan.
 Gus approached Jack McKaig of the Mancelona Chamber of Commerce, and the rest was history.

 Two of the four proposed counties elected not to participate, so the trail was to proceed from Crawford to Antrim counties through acres of standing white pine trees, the namesake of the White Pine Stampede.